Tiefseetauchner/TiefDownConverter/docs/Markdown/Chapter 3 - Usage Details/Chapter 4 - project.md

 Usage: tiefdownconverter project [PROJECT] <COMMAND>

 Commands:
-  add-template         Add a new template to the project. remove-template      Remove a template from the project. update-template      Update a template in the project. update-manifest      Update the project manifest. add-preprocessor     Add a new preprocessor to the project. remove-preprocessor  Remove a preprocessor from the project. list-templates       List the templates in the project. validate             Validate the TiefDown project structure and
+  add-template      Add a new template to the project. remove-template   Remove a template from the project. update-template   Update a template in the project. update-manifest   Update the project manifest. add-preprocessor  Add a new preprocessor to the project. list-templates    List the templates in the project. validate          Validate the TiefDown project structure and metadata. clean             Clean temporary files from the TiefDown project. help              Print this message or the help of the given
-    metadata.
-  clean                Clean temporary files from the TiefDown project. help                 Print this message or the help of the given
     subcommand(s)

 Arguments: